stanley-nyoni/alx-low_level_programming/0x14-bit_manipulation/README.md

-Welcome to C - Bit manipulation
+## Welcome to C - Bit Manipulation